QuaSi-Software/Documentation/docs/resie_input_file_format.md

 Additionally, it is important to understand how the objective and the parameters to be changed are defined.
 The objective is defined by `objective_function` and `objective_params`.
 The `objective_params` work in a similar way to the [`csv_output_keys` definition](resie_input_file_format.md#output-specification-csv-file), with the additional layer that defines how the values are handled. `economic` and `emissions` are used if the objective is part of the results of those calculations.
 For all other output values, `sum` and `mean` are used to define how the outputs over the simulation period are combined into one value.

 The `objective_function` defines how the objective parameters are combined.
 For single-objective optimisation, this can either be `sum` or `linear`.
-For `linear`, the coefficients are defined with `objective_factors`, using the flattened objective parameter names as keys.
+For `linear`, the coefficients for each objective parameter are defined with `objective_factors`, using the flattened objective parameter names as keys.
+The objective function is built as the sum of the factors multiplied with the values.
+The whole objective function will be minimized.
+So adding a positive factor means this parameter will be minimized, adding a negative value means this parameter will be maximized.
 For example:

 ```json
 "objective_function": "linear",